 During the ENSREG workshop for peer review of the NAcP, held in April 2013, it was decided to organize a second workshop in 2015.
 The main objective of the second workshop was to use a similar process of peer review of the progress of the implementation of the national action plans, as well as to exchange technical information on the measures and activities included in the NAcPs.
 For the second workshop of ENSREG in 2015, each country had to have prepared an Updated NAcP by the end of December 2014, which would reflect the changes that had occurred since the initial approval of the NAcP, as well as the present status of the planned measures and their implementation.
-For this purpose, BNRA prepared and published the Updated NAcP, which icontained a new Part IV - Update of the National Action Plan with 4 new measures included.
+For this purpose, BNRA prepared and published the Updated NAcP, which icontained 4 new measures.
 A total of 77 measures and activities have been included in the Updated NAcP.